Japan Winter Itinerary Part 2. An Intimate Visit to Kanazawa Geisha District – Higashi Chaya

 In the tearoom downstairs, I sat at the wooden square table, built around a metal teapot boiling in a heated sand pool (“irori”).
 When we looked out the kimusuko, snow suddenly started to pour in.
 While others run on the street vainly attempting to avoid the heavy snowfall, I was enjoying a warm matcha green tea with dessert.
 I felt cozy and didn’t want to leave.

-Kaikaro offered an array of Kanazawa gold leaf desserts, which is local specialty craft.
+Kaikaro offered an array of Kanazawa gold leaf desserts, which is a local specialty craft.
 Kuzukiri (jellied kudzu starch that looks like a noodle) was served cold with a sheet of an edible gold leaf to dip.
 Sweet red bean soup also was served hot, sealed with gold leaf.
 Even a manju had gold flakes on top.
 A group of us ordered one each to taste.
 Everything was delicious!

 ↡↡ Book Your Kanazawa Tour Here! ↡↡